AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/014-my-nightmares.md

 Benji laughed, "What you finally regretting leaving New York and your brown eyed beau?"

 "What?
 No!"
 I shook my head and snatched my phone from him.
 "He's better off without me."
 I said.
 I opened up his best friends instagram.
 I hadn't been stalking her at all.
 In the first three photos were pictures of her daughter happily playing with the blonde douche back from Aspect, but in the forth was Nox sitting on his balcony holding the little girl in his lap rocking her.
 He was calm and collected and staring out into the night time sky.
+I held the image out for Benji to see.
+"See, he doesn't need me.
+His brothers are posting all sorts of pictures of him too.
+I think Mia linked to them.
+And Sage has more.
+Fucking doesn't need me."

+"You haven't read his texts yet have you?"

+I shook my head.
+"I'm just going to delete

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY2MDI4MTE0MiwtMTYxOTA0ODYyOCwtOT
-I4MDY1MjUxXX0=
+eyJoaXN0b3J5IjpbLTExODQ5Njc1ODgsLTY2MDI4MTE0MiwtMT
+YxOTA0ODYyOCwtOTI4MDY1MjUxXX0=
 -->